 - Stereotactic biopsy: A mammogram is used to identify the location of the suspicious areas within the breast.
 Your doctor makes a small incision and removes several samples of tissue through a needle or vacuum-powered probe.

-- Surgical biopsy: Dr Fosh surgically removes a part or entire breast lump under general or local anaesthesia.
+- Surgical biopsy: A/Prof Fosh surgically removes a part or entire breast lump under general or local anaesthesia.

 The collected tissue is then forwarded to the pathologist for microscopic analysis.
 The pathology report will tell if you have breast cancer or not, if the lump is benign or cancerous and the type of breast cancer.
 Based on the results, A/Prof Fosh will discuss a suitable treatment plan for you.